 Many people think that a hairless cat is completely hairless.
 However, not all hairless felines are totally hairless.
 Some of them have fine hairs that cover their body.
 The texture of their skin is almost like suede or chamois leather.
 How do they get this appearance?

 1. The History and Origins of The Cat

 The first hairless feline breed is the Sphynx cat.
-Despite of her Egyptian name, she doesn’t come from this country.
+Despite her Egyptian name, she doesn’t come from this country.
 This particular cat breed comes from Toronto.
-In 1960s, the first hairless Sphynx cat was born from a domestic Shorthair mother.
+In the 1960s, the first hairless Sphynx cat was born from a domestic Shorthair mother.